 To promote transparency and encourage stakeholder buy-in and input, West Virginia BMS solicited public/stakeholder input through three main channels: website, publication in the legal section of the State's largest newspaper and a public forum.
 Additionally, BMS sent emails to all stakeholders' groups asking them to post the flyer referencing the public comment periods and to share the information with the persons they served.
 Although CMS required only two forms of public comment, BMS utilized three or four forms of public comment.
 There was a total of four comment periods each using a similar format.
-They were November 26, 2014 to December 26, 2014, June 13, 2016 through July 13, 2016, July 1, 2018 through July 31, 2018 and to be determined.
-The Public forum was not held for the 2018 comment periods due to low public response at the first two sessions.
+They were November 26, 2014 to December 26, 2014, June 13, 2016 through July 13, 2016, July 1, 2018 through July 31, 2018 and March 14, 2019 through April 14, 2019.
+The Public forum was not held for the 2018 comment period or the 2019 comment periods due to low public response at the first two sessions.